rgb-archive/spec/01-rgb.md

 	"min_amount": <Integer>, // Minimum amount of colored satoshis that can be transferred together, "network": "BITCOIN", // The network in use "reissuance_enabled": 0, // Disable reissuance
-	"burn_address": <Address>, // The address used to burn tokens "commitment_scheme": "OP_RETURN", // The commitment scheme used by this asset
+	"commitment_scheme": "OP_RETURN", // The commitment scheme used by this asset